 Skills upgrading is necessary both to tackle the current crisis and to support the recovery in the longer term.
 It is all too often undertaken by the medium- and highly-skilled only, and not by the low-skilled: both the low-skilled and their employers need to be prompted to upgrade their skills.
 The Public Employment Service seeks to assist employees working a short working-week by providing training on the fifth day for companies referred by Malta Enterprise and the Ministry of Finance, Economy and Investment.
 The assistance starts with an analysis of the training needs of the workers concerned.
 The training seeks to develop the skills required to assist the firm concerned to step up its productivity.
-This initiative is supported by the social partners as a way of maintaining both employment and the department responsible for employment and industrial relations, the latter being the department responsible for granting permission to work short-time following necessary analysis and consultation.
+This initiative is supported by the social partners as a way of maintaining both employment and the employability of the workers involved.
+The training is also undertaken in consultation with Malta Enterprise and the department responsible for employment and industrial relations, the latter being the department responsible for granting permission to work short-time following necessary analysis and consultation.

-&lt;sup>1 Malta Enterprise is the agency responsible for the promotion of foreign investment and industrial development in Malta.
+Malta Enterprise is the agency responsible for the promotion of foreign investment and industrial development in Malta.
 Its mission is to sustain Malta's overall competitiveness to create the right environment for successful enterprise in Malta.
 It offers assistance and advice to those who seek to learn more about the multitude of business and investment opportunities available on the island.
 Likewise, Malta Enterprise offers investors the best possible service before, during and after they decide to do business in Malta.